somastro/peakmoment/README.md

 </ul>

 <h3>📂 Inputs</h3>
-No need to change these parameters if you are using the full version of the notebook.
-These will be automatically selected from previous cell compilation.
+<p><strong>Note:</strong> You do not need to change these parameters if you are using the full version of the notebook.
+They will be automatically selected based on the output of the previous cell.</p>
 <ul>
   <li><code>cube</code>: A <code>SpectralCube</code> object.</li>
   <li><code>detected_peaks_wavelengths</code>: List of emission line wavelengths (μm).</li>